Skip to main content

 Alupang Island is situated about a mile off the coast of Dungca’s Beach on East Agana Beach Front.
 Located inside the reef protected from the waves of the Philippine Sea, this uninhabited island is accessible from Hotel Santa Fe and and Onward Beach Resort.
 Adventurous types can rent jet skis and kayaks and journey to the small beach cove.

-EXPERIENCE TRUE ISLAND CULTURE AT THE GUAM ISLAND FIESTA TOUR
+EXPERIENCE TRUE ISLAND CULTURE AT A LOCAL FIESTA

 STAND ATOP THE WORLD’S LARGEST LATTE